rabebsdiri45/Beev_UseCase/README.md

 ORDER BY "Country";
 ```
 Query result : [result link](results/Query4.csv) <br>
-check the average ratings of electric cars vs thermal cars
+Check the average ratings of electric cars vs thermal cars
 for each row in the Consumer table i needed it to match it with a row from the Car data to extract the "Engine_Type"
 but since not necessarily each year in the Consumer table   match a row in the Car table i opted for taking the closest previous year
 since it represents the latest release compared to the data point
 ![alt text](Func_diagram.png?row=true)
-this function will take the year , make and model and return a table of 1 row that represents the latest car release compared to the given date
+This function will take the year , make and model and return a table of 1 row that represents the latest car release compared to the given date
 [Functions.sql file link](Functions.sql)
 ```sql
 CREATE OR REPLACE FUNCTION get_latest_car_before_year(_year INT, _make TEXT, _model TEXT)